Category Archives: legumes

 Mesquite Flour

-My friend Misty asked me “What do you know about mesquite flour?”
-Mesquite (genus Prosopis) is a deciduous, leguminous tree that grows quite well in Texas and Mexico and has a range that goes as far north as Kansas and westward to southern California.
-Most people use the wood to create a flavorful smoke that imparts a fabulous taste to barbequed meats.
-But mesquite also has another purpose.
+My friend Misty recently asked me, “What do you know about mesquite flour?”
+Mesquite (genus Prosopis) is a deciduous, leguminous tree that thrives in Texas and Mexico, extending as far north as Kansas and westward to Southern California.
+While many use the wood to impart a flavorful smoke to barbecued meats, mesquite also serves another purpose.

-Mesquite flour was traditionally consumed by Pima Indians.
-With the advent of a modern diet many of them have developed diabetes; this seems to be attributed to their decline in consumption of mesquite flour.
-According to a study published in the American Journal of Clinical Nutrition “the slow digestion and absorption of starch in traditional foods was a factor that helped protect susceptible populations from developing diabetes.”
-These traditional foods included corn, lima beans, white and yellow teparies, mesquite, and acorns.
-Another study published in the Journal of Ethnopharmacology highlighted an ethnobotanical study in Israel which researched plants used for the treatment of diabetes; one of the plants included was mesquite.
+Traditionally consumed by the Pima Indians, mesquite flour’s decline in their diet is linked to a rise in diabetes cases among them.
+A study published in the American Journal of Clinical Nutrition suggested that the slow digestion and absorption of starch in traditional foods helped protect susceptible populations from diabetes.
+These foods included corn, lima beans, white and yellow teparies, mesquite, and acorns.
+Additionally, an ethnobotanical study highlighted in the Journal of Ethnopharmacology noted mesquite's potential for diabetes treatment.

 Beans and grains for amino acids